Popular Hydrogen-Powered Cars

 Hydrogen-powered cars combine the best of both worlds: zero-emissions driving and reduced environmental footprint of electric cars, with the convenience of fast refueling of gasoline vehicles.
 Provided that you have access to hydrogen refueling stations – most are concentrated in California – a hydrogen car can be a convenient choice.

-At the moment, only two hydrogen-powered cars are available to the general public in the U.S. – the Hyundai Nexo and the Toyota Mirai.
-Both are based on hydrogen fuel-cell technology, which uses a fuel-cell stack to transform compressed hydrogen gas into electricity.
+At the moment, only three hydrogen-powered cars are available to the general public in the U.S. – the Hyundai Nexo, Honda CR-V FCEV, and the Toyota Mirai.
+All are based on hydrogen fuel-cell technology, which uses a fuel-cell stack to transform compressed hydrogen gas into electricity.
 Powered by electric motors, they share the instant torque, smoothness, and silent running of the best electric cars, and can be refilled in just a few minutes.

-Let’s have a closer look at these two vehicles.
+Let’s have a closer look at these vehicles.

 Hyundai Nexo